pandurangpatil/llm-chat/backend-design.md

       "settings": {
         "defaultModel": "claude-opus",
         "defaultTemperature": 0.7,
-        "systemPrompt": "You are a helpful assistant..."
+        "systemPrompt": "You are a helpful assistant...",
+        "summarizationInterval": 10
       },
       "apiKeys": {
         "claude": {